piotrwitek/react-redux-typescript-jspm-starter/README.md

 ## Pros / Cons

-- If you are using TypeScript compiler built-in in the editor/IDE you can experience some quirks and limitations.
-You should always use a local npm TypeScript installation.
-For the best IDE experience I suggest to use Atom Editor with atom-typescript plugin (include single file compilation feature) or any other Editor with `npm run tsc:watch` starter-kit CLI Command for fast incremental type-checking.
+- If you are depending on TypeScript compiler built-in into the editor/IDE you're using, you can experience some issues and limitations because of older compiler version over which you don't have control.
+Instead you should depend on a local npm TypeScript installation included in project.
+Visual Studio Code and alm.tools allows the possibility to use local TS npm package.

-- You should never emit intermediate JS files during development workflow, because you'll lose Hot-Reload capability (new files emitted after each change) and experience much slower workflow without any advantages.
+In case you want to stick to using IDE with "baked-in TS" you could turn off it's compilation process and check your types in command line with either `npm run tsc` or `npm run tsc:watch` commands for one-time or continuous-incremental type-checking.

-- I've seen most boilerplates adding Babel transpilation into their dev workflow with TypeScript, which introduces additional and unnecessary costly full build step, my solution only adds async/generators transform (not a full transpilation) only when generating app bundle for production (not in development workflow so it stays fast)
+- During development there is no need to emit intermediate JS files, this workflow will load your TS files directly in-browser, otherwise you'll lose Hot-Reload capability (new files emitted after each change) and experience much slower workflow without any advantages.

-__It's worth to know that Babel is similarly using regenerator internally for async/generators transform https://babeljs.io/docs/usage/caveats/__
+- A lot of boilerplates add Babel transpilation step into their dev-workflow with TypeScript, which introduces additional costly build step which slows you down, this workflow only adds async/generators transform (Babel internally doing the same!) only during creation of production bundle (not during development, so it is fast)

-- Comparing to Webpack Hot Module Reload: SystemJS hot-reloading works differently from Webpack HMR, it loads module files separately so there is no need for bundling step.
-Then it deletes the module from module registry and re-imports it with the modules that depend on it ensuring to always load latest changes.
+__It's worth to know that Babel is similarly using regenerator internally for async/generators transform__ (https://babeljs.io/docs/usage/caveats/)

-Because of this approach it is highly scalable with increasing modules count in your project and is more reliable in contrary to Webpack/React-Hot-Reloader - __Webpack is breaking it's HMR flow occasionally thus requiring you to do a full page reload__.
+- SystemJS vs Webpack Hot-Module-Reload: SystemJS hot-reloading works differently from Webpack HMR, it loads each src file separately so there is no need for bundling step.
+During hot-reload it delete updated module from the System registry and re-imports it and other modules that import this module, ensuring to always have the latest changes.

-- Ttemporarily using regenerator transform to transpile async/generators to ES5 only in production build step (it's necessary for compatibility with older browsers without generators support, you can opt-out if not necessary)
+This approach gives you great scalability with increasing modules count as you reload only concerned modules and it is also very reliable because of it's simple concept.

-__Soon with release of TypeScript 2.1 proper transpilation will be provided eliminating this step__
+- If you are using async/generator functions for production and want to transpile to ES5 for old browsers support, you can use `npm run regenerator` command.
+(I'm working to provide alternative solution which will use typescript@next nightly release.)

 ---